Prindi

 Why this specialty?

-* The programme offers site visits to Estonian government offices and companies and guest lectures from leading Estonian and international innovators and visionaries.
+* The program offers site visits and guest lectures from leading Estonian and international innovators and visionaries.

-* The minimum stay in Estonia is one year – the second year is dedicated to Internship & Consulting Lab and graduation thesis writing, which can both be done from anywhere in the world.
+* The minimum stay in Estonia is one year – the second year provides optional exchange studies and is dedicated to internship and the final exam that can be accomplished elsewhere.

 Just to highlight some of the current research topics our scholars focus on and integrate into their teaching modules: